 Comeau became a highly sought-after sessions man and regarded as one of Canada’s top Cajun-styled fiddlers.
 After staying in Vancouver for awhile, Wilson eventually moved back to the US, and worked with Queen Ida and the Bon Temps Zydeco Band, and collaborated with Robbie Robertson on a Native American-inspired album (since both have Native ancestry) and PBS documentary.
 The album, MUSIC FOR THE NATIVE AMERICANS, won a Grammy Award for Best Aboriginal Recording, and the documentary picked up an Emmy Award.

+O’Toole meanwhile formed the Ray O’Toole Band and became a fixture as a solo artist in and around the Vancouver area.
 After spending a few years in his own band, Cowsill formed Blue Shadows, good for a pair of albums.
-When that band had run its course, he moved back to Alberta, did some session work, and eventually formed The Co-Dependents - good for another two records.
+When that band had run its course, he moved back to Alberta, did some session work, and eventually formed The Co-Dependents – good for another two records.
 But after suffering from poor health for months, due partially to an excessive lifestyle, he died on February 17, 2006 at the age of 58.